The Best Time to Visit Halong Bay

 The Heat

 This is an area of some dispute depending on where you’re from.
 Averages for winter dip below the 20°C mark, with temperatures more regularly reading about 18°C (64°F) with very little variation between December and February.
-This is quite an acceptable temperature for most westerners, who doggedly arrive in Halong Bay in their flip-flops and shorts, determined to make the most of their holiday even in mildly cold weather.
+This is quite an acceptable temperature for most Westerners, who doggedly arrive in Halong Bay in their flip-flops and shorts, determined to make the most of their holiday even in mildly cold weather.
 Vietnamese and other Asian tourists like to take a more conservative approach, donning many layers of clothing to keep what they consider a bitter chill at bay.
 Nights can reach as low as 14°C (57°F), meaning long evenings out on the sundeck might need to withdraw to the bar or cabin sooner than expected.

 The Rain

-The fury of the summer rains have long passed Halong Bay and the land of the Descending Dragon is in a much more docile mood come December.
+The fury of the summer rains has long passed Halong Bay and the land of the Descending Dragon is in a much more docile mood come December.
 If 23mm of rainfall sounds like a dry experience, then wait until January, when monthly rainfall falls to an arid 3mm.
 It’s safe to say that you won’t need much in the way of wet weather gear, but be aware that January’s minimal rain still falls over the course of 10 days, providing a third of the month with something you would class as speckles of moisture in the cloud rather than rain.

 The Tourists